Quick Quiz

 Option c – 35 years

-The provision that the Governor shall address the Legislative Assembly of the State is in which Article of the Constitution of India?
+The constitutional provision for the Governor to address the Legislative Assembly is found in which Article?

 (a) 172